-We recently put together a collection of TV shows set throughout the 18th century, from Lennox Sisters in London, The Great in Russia, and Roots in the midst of America’s Revolutionary War.
-The 18th century was inarguably a significant part of worldwide history but if you’re looking for shows in a setting a little more modern then don’t worry, we’ve still got you covered!
+The 18th century was inarguably a significant part of worldwide history, but if you’re looking for period shows in a slightly more modern setting, don’t worry; we’ve got you covered!

 The shows on this list are set within the 19th century (we did say a little more modern!), amidst the Industrial Revolutions, the rise of the British Empire (and why it’s largely known as the Victorian Era in Britain), and the successful abolitionist movement.

-So don your petticoats and top hats as we take you on a historical trip through the 19th century with these TV shows!
+So, don your petticoats and top hats as we take you on a historical trip through this list of top TV shows set in the 19th century!

 Based on the classic children’s novel Anne of Green Gables by Lucy Maud Montgomery, Anne with an E tells the story of the orphan Anne Shirley, a wide-eyed, imaginative, and extroverted young girl who has an optimistic outlook despite her circumstances.

-Due to an error that has her placed in a farm called Green Gables, the owners and siblings Marilla and Matthew Cuthbert decide to let her stay with them.
+Due to an error that has her placed on a farm called Green Gables, the owners and siblings, Marilla and Matthew Cuthbert, decide to let her stay with them.
 Life at Green Gables isn’t always easy for Anne, who must use her creativity and intelligence to deal with bullying and discrimination from the community, which eventually accepts her as a part of their own.

 Also based on a novel of the same name by Caleb Carr, TNT’s The Alienist is a period drama set in 1896 that incorporates a psychological crime thriller twist throughout its narrative.
 At the core of the first season is a series of murders of young boy prostitutes all over New York City.